vivarium-collective/tumor-tcell/README.md

 # Tumor/T cell Microenvironment ABM

-Here we created a multiscale agent-based model of the cancer microenvironment based on decades of research, lab-derived values, and using the backbone of [Vivarium](https://vivarium-core.readthedocs.io/) which is a flexible python-based framework that is extendable.
+This project provides a multiscale agent-based model of the cancer microenvironment based on decades of research, lab-derived values, and using the backbone of [Vivarium](https://vivarium-core.readthedocs.io/) which is a flexible python-based framework that is extendable.
 The model is based on individual agents (e.g., cancer cells, immune cells) and their intracellular and intercellular